deviprasad07/anvishi/README.md

-**Repository for abhis.ws**
+**Repository for the corporate website for Anvishi Technology Holdings and Ventures LLC**

-This repository contains files for a Jekyll based blog for my personal website [abhis.ws](http://abhis.ws).
+This repository contains files for a Jekyll based blog for the corporate website for Anvishi Technology Holdings and Ventures LLC [anvishi.com](http://anvishi.com).

 *Copyright reserved for content in _posts, images and files.*